In-depth analysis: YEEZY Boost 350 V2

 The original adidas

-The YEEZY Boost 350 arrived as a result of changing consumer demands, in particular, the rise in popularity of Nike's FlyKnit technology and the Roshe Run.
+The YEEZY Boost 350 came as a result of changing consumer demands, specifically the increased popularity of Nike's FlyKnit technology and the Roshe Run.

-From 2012 to 2015, Nike Roshe Runs were among the best-selling shoes in most sneaker retailers.
-Their simplistic yet versatile design easily fitted into the wardrobe of many buyers at the time, and adidas quickly responded to this request by introducing adidas BOOST and PrimeKnit technologies, which respectively offered adjacent qualities.
+From 2012 to 2015, Nike Roshe Runs were among the best-selling shoes at most sneaker retailers.
+Their simplistic yet versatile design easily fit into the wardrobes of many shoppers at the time, and adidas quickly responded to this demand by introducing adidas BOOST and PrimeKnit technologies, which respectively offered similar qualities.

-With the growing popularity of BOOST and PrimeKnit in 2015, adidas and Kanye West combined the two into a design unlike anything Kanye had ever released before: the adidas
+With the growing popularity of BOOST and PrimeKnit in 2015, adidas and Kanye West combined the two in a design unlike anything Kanye had ever released before: the adidas

 YEEZY Boost 350.